Which of the following types of accounting focuses primarily on p... | Study Prep in Pearson+

-Which of the following types of accounting focuses primarily on providing information to external users such as investors, creditors, and regulatory agencies?
+Which of the following types of accounting focuses primarily on providing information to internal management for decision-making purposes?

 A